About qub

 Bets and dares.
 Settle the argument permanently.
 Sealed today, opened on the day.
 No "that's not what I said."

 Proof of ideas.
 Timestamp a thesis, a script, a design before you share it.
-If someone "happens to come up with" the same thing later, you have receipts.
+If someone "happens to come up with" the same thing later, you have proof.

-Agreements.
-Use a qub pact to seal structured terms between two parties.
-Pick a template (sale of goods, service agreement), fill in the details, and share a link.
-Your counter-party reviews the terms, verifies their email, and co-signs.
-Both sides commit to the exact same bytes before the reveal date.
-No edits in between, no he-said-she-said after.
+Pacts — bilateral agreements.
+Two parties.
+Pick a template (sale of goods, service agreement), fill in the details, share a link.
+The other party reviews the terms, verifies their email, and co-signs.
+Both sides commit to the exact same words before the reveal date.
+No edits in between, no disputes after about who said what.

 Embargoes and announcements.
 Pin the news to a release date.
 The link is shareable now; the content lands the moment you said it would.

 Embed in your own site.
 Paste a one-line snippet into a blog post, Notion page, Substack issue, or any HTML, and the live countdown — and the reveal, when the date arrives — renders inline on your page.
-Decryption still happens inside the embed in the viewer's browser, so qub's servers are never in the trust chain.
+Decryption happens in the visitor's browser, so qub.social can't tamper with what your visitors see — even when the qub lives on someone else's site.

 How it works

 1. Write.
-Type your message in the compose box.
+Type your qub in the compose box.
 Format with Markdown — headings, bold, italic, lists, blockquotes, code blocks.
 No account required.

 3. Share.
 Send the link.
-Before the date, visitors see a countdown.
-On the date, the message reveals and the proof speaks for itself.
+Before the date, visitors see a live countdown.
+On the date, the qub opens — decrypted in the visitor's browser using the value the public clock has just published.

 Sign your work.
-Generate a signing key in your browser and attach a cryptographic signature to every qub you seal.
+Generate a signing key in your browser.
+Every qub you seal gets a cryptographic signature attached.
 Verify your email against your key to make your identity visible to viewers.
 Your private key never leaves your device.

 Get notified.
 Anyone viewing a sealed qub can subscribe to get an email the moment it reveals.
 One email, on the day — no spam, no account needed.